Suchitra Bhattacharya

-Suchitra Bhattacharya (10 January 1950 – 2015) was an Indian novelist, known for works including Hemanter Pakhi, Kachher Manush, Aleek Shukh, Icche and Kacher Dewal.
+Suchitra Bhattacharya (10 January 1950 – 12 May 2015) was an Indian novelist, known for works including Hemanter Pakhi, Kachher Manush, Aleek Shukh, Icche and Kacher Dewal.
 During her career as a writer, she composed over 20 novels and many short stories.
 Her novel Dahan was adapted into the 1997 film Dahan, and her novels Iccher Gach, Alik Sukh and Ramdhanu Rang were adapted into films by Shiboprosad Mukherjee, and her novel Onnyo Bwasanto was adapted into a television film by Aditi Roy.

 Early life and education

 Suchitra Bhattacharya was born in 1950 in Bhagalpur, Bihar.
 She was interested in writing from her childhood.

 Bhattacharya graduated from the Jogamaya Devi College, an affiliated undergraduate women's college of the historic University of Calcutta, in Kolkata.

 Career

 Having taken many odd jobs in her early youth, she finally joined the public service, leaving in 2004 to become a full-time writer.
 She started writing in the late-1970s, and novels in the mid-1980s, finding early success with her novel Kacher Dewal (Glass Wall).

 Her writing focuses on contemporary social issues.
 Her life experiences are reflected in many of her stories and novels.
-Bhattacharya was enthusiastic about fellow contemporary women authors Sangita Bandyopadhyay and Tilottama Majumdar, and was deeply influenced by Ashapurna Debi and Mahasweta Debi.
+Bhattacharya was enthusiastic about fellow contemporary women author Tilottama Majumdar, and was deeply influenced by Ashapurna Devi and Mahasweta Devi.

 Her novels and short stories have been translated into Hindi, Tamil, Telugu, Malayalam, Oriya, Marathi, Gujarati, Punjabi and English.
 She has also written novels and short stories for children.

 Her novel Dahan was made into the 1997 film Dahan by Bengali director Rituparno Ghosh.
 The short story "Ichcher Gaach" was also made into a full-length feature film Icche, directed by Shiboprosad Mukherjee and Nandita Roy.
 "Hemonter Pakhi" was also made into a feature film by Urmi Chakraborty.

 Suchitra Bhattacharya also contributed to the Bengali adult crime fiction genre with her detective character Mitin Masi, one of the few female detectives in Bengali literature.
 The first novel with Mitin Masi was Sarandai Saitan, followed by: Sarporahosya sundarbone, Jhau jhien hotyarorosya, Dussapno bar bar, Sander saheber Puthi and others.
 Other Mitin Masi novels were written for adults.

 Suchitra Bhattacharya died on 12 May 2015, aged 65, due to a cardiac arrest at her home in Dhakuria, Kolkata.